 Doctors, lawyers, and insurance professionals agree–the first few hours after a car, truck, or motorcycle accident are the most crucial.
 How you and your family members go about this confusing time affects your future, your finances, and most importantly, your health.

-Below are the steps you should take after you or your family member has been involved in a motor vehicle accident:
+Steps you should take after a motor vehicle accident:

-If you are injured, whatever you do, stay calm.
+- If you are injured, whatever you do, stay calm.
 Take deep breaths and know that help is on the way.
 Anxiety and stress can wreak havoc on your body, sometimes even more so than the collision itself.
 The last thing you want to do is increase the severity of your recent injuries.
-If you are experiencing burn injuries, do not try to remove clothing from the burn.
+Do not try to remove clothing from a severe burn.

-If you are an uninjured passenger, be sure to contact the authorities immediately.
-If you can, take photos of the car accident scene.
+- If you are an uninjured passenger, contact the authorities immediately.

 - vehicle damage